mark-watson/Java-AI-Book/manuscript/kgn.md

 Finally we get to the main program implemented in the class **KGN**.
 The interactive program is implemented in the class constructor with the heart of the code being the **while** loop in lines 26-119 that accepts text input from the user, detects entity names and the corresponding entity types in the input text, and uses the Java classes we just looked at to find information on DBPedia for the entities in the input text as well as finding relations between these entities.
 Instead of entering a list of entity names the user can also enter either of the commands *sparql* (which we saw earlier in an example) or *demo* (to use a randomly chosen example query).

 We use the class **TextToDbpediaUris** on line 38 to get the entity names and types found in the input text.
-You can refer back to chapter *Resolve Entity Names to DBPedia References* fr details on using the class **TextToDbpediaUris**.
+You can refer back to chapter *Resolve Entity Names to DBPedia References* for details on using the class **TextToDbpediaUris**.

 The loops in lines 39-70 store entity details that are displayed by calling **PrintEntityResearchResults** in lines 72-76.
 The nested loops over person entities in lines 78-91 calls **EntityRelationships.results** to look for relationships between two different person URIs.
 The same operation is done in the nested loops in lines 93-104 to find relationships between people and companies.
 The nested loops in lines 105-118 finds relationships between different company entities.